 Compounding is the long-established tradition in pharmacy practice that enables physicians to prescribe and patients to take medicines that are specially prepared by pharmacists to meet patients' individual needs.

-A growing number of people have unique health needs that off-the-shelf prescription medicines cannot meet.
-For them, customized, compounded medications prescribed or ordered by licensed physicians or veterinarians and mixed safely by trained, licensed compounding pharmacists are the only way to better health.
+A growing number of people have unique health needs that one-size-fits-all medicines cannot meet.
+For them, customized, compounded medications ordered by licensed physicians or veterinarians and mixed safely by trained, licensed compounding pharmacists are the only way to better health.
 Compounding is in even greater demand for treating animals because of the relatively narrow selection of medicines that are manufactured by pharmaceutical companies.

 Because every patient or pet is different and has different needs, customized, compounded medications are a vital part of quality medical care.

 There are several reasons pharmacists provide compounded medications for patients.
 The primary reason for compounding is to avoid patient non-compliance, which means the patient is either unable or unwilling to use the medication as directed.
 Many patients are allergic to preservatives or dyes, or require a dosage that is different from the standard drug strengths.